6 Min

 One new use of VR is for learning sign language.
 The three-dimensional perspective of VR makes it an ideal environment for learning, as it allows learners to see all the movements and handshapes.
 We used to learn sign language from books that offered a one-dimensional perspective.
 Since the creation of technology and computers, many are now learning sign language from videos, which has improved the dimension to 2D.
 However, VR ASL lessons would be a step forward for new learners, providing a more immersive and interactive learning experience.

 The ideal VR experience would be interactive.
 You can watch the avatar sign and copy it.
-The program can potentially recognize your movements and give corrective feedback in real time.
+The program can recognize your movements and give corrective feedback in real-time.
 One notable VR lab pioneering this work is Motion Light Lab, an award-winning research and development lab at Gallaudet University in Washington, D.C.
-They have completed various projects, from signing avatars for children’s books and TV shows to 3D ASL interactive lessons and leading the research on the latest innovations.
+They have completed various projects, from signing avatars for children’s books and TV shows to 3D ASL interactive lessons, and they lead the research on the latest innovations.

 They have a program called Signing Avatars Immersive Learning (SAIL) for ASL lessons, which received financial support from the National Science Foundation.
-With the help of deep learning programming, users can quickly learn if they complete a sign correctly and gain feedback through their app “ASL Champ”.
+Through deep learning programming, users can quickly learn if they complete a sign correctly and gain feedback through their app, “ASL Champ.”

 No more feeling left out.
 Nagish lets your voice be heard.